Have you been deemed the plant killer in your home?

 Some houseplants like the shade.
 Too much sunlight can damage the plant!
 A lot of people don’t realize this as

-they put their shade-loving plant in place with direct sunlight for hours out of the day.
+they put their shade-loving plants in place with direct sunlight for hours out of the day.

 Make sure you know what kind of plant you’re getting and the amount of sunlight that it will thrive in.

 Of course, the opposite may be true as well.

 You might be putting a sun-loving plant in a place that looks beautiful but doesn’t receive enough direct

 Putting a plant in a dark corner to brighten it up is not a good idea, although it might look aesthetically

 Regularly sold houseplants usually come with a care guide that you can follow to make sure you’re taking good